 — Dr. Michael Vickers

-The new technology environment only amplifies the challenges of finding spheres of influence in increasingly unfriendly territories.
+The new technology environment only amplifies the challenges of finding spheres of influence in increasingly inhospitable territories.

 “Once you’re in, you’re the hunted,” he continued.
 “You’re the hunted in a way we just haven’t been before.
-In an information-dense environment, with facial recognition, digital dust, DNA dust, and your higher profile, it’s a lot harder to sustain [anonymity] for any significant period.
+In an information-dense environment, with facial recognition, digital dust, DNA dust and your higher profile, it’s a lot harder to sustain [anonymity] for any significant full stop.
 It’s a very different clandestine environment than anything we’ve faced.
-So, while we’d love to do unconventional activities, they require living with communities, taking risks, and finding sanctuaries.
+So, while we’d love to do unconventional activities, they require living with communities, taking risks and finding sanctuaries.
 To do that, tradecraft has to change.
-All the tools to get in, operate, and resupply, all have to change.”
+All the tools to get in, operate and resupply, all have to change.”

 New strategies require new capabilities, but for SOF—amidst new tools and technologies—the importance of the individual operator can be lost.
 Building a future special operations force means continuing to attract the best talent.
 Management researchers may have only recently begun to promote the hiring of candidates based on personality traits and not on specific skills or experiences, but the SOF community has known that for decades.3